 A challenge our team ran into was that our original design showed we'd be building too close to the city property line.
 Therefore, we had to totally redesign the shoring around the property and change the entire plan for building it.

-This new construction will bring the home of the Theatre Network and the Roxy Theatre back to 124th St., an integral piece of the arts community in Edmonton.
+The restored Roxy Theatre brought vibrancy back to 124th St., an integral piece of the arts community in Edmonton.